aws-samples/generative-ai-use-cases-jp/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Addition/Improvement Request
 about: Please suggest ideas for this project
-title: "<Please make the title clearly describe your request at a glance>"
+title: '<Please make the title clearly describe your request at a glance>'
 labels: enhancement
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe the background.**